 - Overall health.
 Blood flow is a key component to the erection process, so any condition that affects blood flow can contribute to how your penis grows when you get erect.
 ED, heart conditions, and diabetes can all affect your erection.

-According to the 2018 IJIR study, just under two-thirds of the participants (about 74 percent) were showers.
+According to the 2018 IJIR study, just under three-quarters of the participants (about 74 percent) were showers.

 But this isn’t necessarily reflective of the entire world population.
 There isn’t enough data to fully understand which one is more common.